aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

         g.user = user
 ```

-So even though we have full access to the API, we are given a fallback `sys_admin` user, which cannot make requests on behalf of the bot's admin user which has `user_id` 1.
+So even though we have full access to the API, we are given a fallback `sys_admin` user, which cannot make requests on behalf of the bot's admin user with `user_id` = 1.

 This is a bummer!
-How will we write trades that can poison another user's feed now?
+How will we write trades that can poison bot's feed now?

-Wait...
-There is still a very critical part of the application that we have not explored yet.
+Going back to the drawing board, we identify a very critical part of the application that we have not explored yet.
 The `aetherCache` key store!

-Let's inspect `cache/aetherCache.c`:
+Let's inspect `cache/aetherCache.c`.
+A quick look at variable declarations:
 ```c
 #define BUFFER_SIZE 1024
 #define KEY_SIZE 256